-Gray and MacDougall [669] show how to construct vertex-magic total labelings for several families of non-regular graphs, including the disjoint union of two other graphs already possessing vertex-magic total labelings.
+Gray and MacDougall [744] show how to construct vertex-magic total labelings for several families of non-regular graphs, including the disjoint union of two other graphs already possessing vertex-magic total labelings.
 They prove that if G is a d-regular graph of order v and H a t-regular graph of order u with each having a strong vertex magic total labeling and $vd^2 + 2d + 2v + 2u = 2tvd + 2t + ut^2$ then $G \cup H$ possesses a strong vertex-magic total labeling.
 They also provide bounds on the minimum degree of a graph with a vertex-magic total labeling.

-In [671] Gray and MacDougall establish the existence of vertex-magic total labelings for several infinite classes of regular graphs.
+In [746] Gray and MacDougall establish the existence of vertex-magic total labelings for several infinite classes of regular graphs.
 Their method enables them to begin with any even-regular graph and construct a cubic graph possessing a vertex-magic total labeling that produces strong vertex-magic total labelings for many even order regular graphs.
 The construction also extends to certain families of non-regular graphs.

-Rahim and Slamin [1327] give the bounds for the number of vertices for Jahangir graphs, helms, webs, flower graphs and sunflower graphs when the graphs considered are not vertex-magic total.
+Rahim and Slamin [1580] give the bounds for the number of vertices for Jahangir graphs, helms, webs, flower graphs and sunflower graphs when the graphs considered are not vertex-magic total.

-Thirusangu, Nagar, and Rajeswari [1684] show that certain Cayley digraphs of cyclic groups have vertex-magic total labelings.
+Thirusangu, Nagar, and Rajeswari [1984] show that certain Cayley digraphs of cyclic groups have vertex-magic total labelings.

-Balbuena, Barker, Lin, Miller, and Sugeng [250] call vertex-magic total labeling an a-vertex consecutive magic labeling if the vertex labels are $\{a, a+1, \ldots, a+|V|\}$.
-For an a-vertex consecutive magic labeling of a graph G with p vertices and q edges they prove: if G has one isolated vertex, then a=q and $(p-1)^2+p^2=(2q+1)^2$; if q=p-1, then p is odd and a=p-1; if p=q, then p is odd and if G has minimum degree 1, then a=(p+1)/2 or a=p; if G is 2-regular, then p is odd and a=0 or p; and if G is p-regular, then p and p-regular, then p-regular p-regular, then p-regular p-regular, then p-regular p
+Balbuena, Barker, Lin, Miller, and Sugeng [260] call vertex-magic total labeling an a-vertex consecutive magic labeling if the vertex labels are $\{a, a+1, \ldots, a+|V|\}$.
+For an a-vertex consecutive magic labeling of a graph G with p vertices and q edges they prove: if G has one isolated vertex, then a=q and $(p-1)^2+p^2=(2q+1)^2$; if q=p-1, then p is odd and a=p-1; if p=q, then p is odd and if G has minimum degree 1, then a=(p+1)/2 or a=p; if G is 2-regular, then p is odd and a=0 or p; and if G is p-regular, then p and p-regular, then p-regular, then p-regular, then p-regular analogously and state some results for these labelings.

-Wood [1873] generalizes vertex-magic total and edge-magic total labelings by requiring only that the labels be positive integers rather than consecutive positive integers.
+Wood [2179] generalizes vertex-magic total and edge-magic total labelings by requiring only that the labels be positive integers rather than consecutive positive integers.
 He gives upper bounds for the minimum values of the magic constant and the largest label for complete graphs, forests, and arbitrary graphs.

-Exoo, Ling, McSorley, Phillips, and Wallis [547] call a function λ a totally magic labeling of a graph G if λ is both an edge-magic total and a vertex-magic total labeling of G. A graph with such a labeling is called totally magic.
-Among their results are: P_3 is the only connected totally magic graph that has a vertex of degree 1; the only totally magic graphs with a component K_1 are K_1 and $K_1 \cup P_3$; the only totally magic complete graphs are K_1 and K_3 ; the only totally magic complete bipartite graph is $K{1,2}$; nK_3 is totally magic if and only if n is odd; $P_3 \cup nK_3$ is totally magic?
-That question was answered by Calhoun, Ferland, Lister, and Polhill [392] who proved that if $K{1,m} \cup nK_3$ is totally magic then m=2 and $K{1,2} \cup nK_3$ is totally magic if and only if n is even.
+Exoo, Ling, McSorley, Phillips, and Wallis [598] call a function λ a totally magic labeling of a graph G if λ is both an edge-magic total and a vertex-magic total labeling of G. A graph with such a labeling is called totally magic.
+Among their results are: P_3 is the only connected totally magic graph that has a vertex of degree 1; the only totally magic graphs with a component K_1 are K_1 and $K_1 \cup P_3$; the only totally magic complete graphs are K_1 and K_3 ; the only totally magic complete bipartite graph is $K{1,2}$; nK_3 is totally magic if and only if n is even.
+In [2128] Wallis asks: Is the graph $K{1,m} \cup nK_3$ ever totally magic?
+That question was answered by Calhoun, Ferland, Lister, and Polhill [434] who proved that if $K{1,m} \cup nK_3$ is totally magic then m = 2 and $K{1,2} \cup nK_3$ is totally magic if and only if n is even.